vanessaxuuan/tp/docs/UserGuide.md

 > >**WARNING:** **ALL** students in TACH will be deleted or edited.
 Even those not visible as a result of `list` command.

 Example:
-* `list` followed by `deletetgall tg/CS2103T W15-3` deletes the tutorial group `CS2103T W15-3` from all students in TACH, including those not visible after the `list` command.
+* `find Eve` followed by `deletetgall tg/CS2103T W15-3` deletes the tutorial group `CS2103T W15-3` from all students in TACH, including those not visible after the `find Eve` command.
 * `deletetgall tg/CS2106 T08 tg/CS2103T W13-3` will remove tutorial groups `CS2106 T08` and `CS2103T W13-3` from all students in TACH.
 Students with 0 tutorial group will be deleted from TACH.

 ### Clearing all entries : `clear`